gard-projects/machine-learning/ShallowLearning/SVM/README.md

 Where:
 $$y_{i}\left(w^{T}x_{i} + b\right)$$ is the decision function, used to compute the distance between each point and the hyperplane (Support Vector Classifier) \
-$w$ is the weight vector, it contains represents all the weights of the hyperplane \
+$w$ is the weight vector, it represents all the weights of the hyperplane \
 $$\sum_{i=1}^n \xi $$ is the sum of all the penalties $\xi_{i}$

 The expression above does to things, \